alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 ## 📈 Compound Value

-The second derivative is that more productive employers have more money to invest in factory tooling, which in turn improves productivity.
+The second derivative is that more productive employers have more money to invest in factory machinery, which in turn improves productivity.
-As time goes by the quality of the tools goes up, and this enables the next cycle of investments.
+As time goes by the quality of the equipment goes up, and this enables the next cycle of investments.
-With better tools in a factory tolerances and clearances will go down, which means that the machines built can be more useful.
+With better toolsets in a factory tolerances and clearances will go down, which means that the machines built can be more useful.
 Precision engineering has allowed us to have millimeter-thick screws and supersonic airplanes and computers.
 The value of good tools thus compounds over time.

 Oh, let me tell you about general purpose computers.
-In a sense they are the ultimate productivity tools: they can run random commercial programs to do many tasks, and they can be augmented with custom software.
+In a sense they are the ultimate productivity machines: they can run random commercial programs to do many tasks, and they can be augmented with custom software.
 Computers can drive lots of different hardware,